 Step-by-step directions for using the Portland Streetcar

 The Portland Streetcar connects Northwest Portland, the Pearl District, Portland City Center, PSU, RiverPlace, the South Waterfront District, the Rose Quarter, the Lloyd District, the Oregon Convention Center, the Central Eastside Industrial District and OMSI.
-Hours of operation vary, but streetcars run about every 15 minutes during the day (less frequently in the evening and on Sundays).
+Hours of operation vary, but streetcars run about every 14 minutes during the day (less frequently in the morning/evening and on weekends).
 The Streetcar is owned and operated by the City of Portland, but is integrated with TriMet service.

-- You can buy a ticket at the station or on board the streetcar.
+- You can buy a ticket at the station using a debit/credit card or on board the streetcar using cash or coins.
 Streetcars have ticket machines and validators on board.
 Learn more about Streetcar fares

 - Signs at each station show when the next train is due.
 Signs on the front of each train display the streetcar's destination.